Children Missing Education

 In line with the duty under section 10 of the Children Act 2004, the expectation is that the school and the local authority will have in place procedures designed to carry out reasonable enquiries.
 The type of procedures may include the appropriate person checking with relatives, neighbours, landlords – private or social housing providers – and other local stakeholders who are involved.
 They should also record that they have completed these procedures.
-If there is reason to believe a child is in immediate danger or at risk of harm, a referral (see Referrals Procedure) should be made to the Children's Services Trust (and the Police if appropriate).
+If there is reason to believe a child is in immediate danger or at risk of harm, a referral (see Contacts and Referrals Procedure) should be made to the Children's Services Trust (and the Police if appropriate).

 Where any agency in contact with children and families believes that a child is not on the roll of a school or receiving education otherwise, then this information should be passed to the Pupil Tracking Officer in the local authority with any details they have of the child in question.
 If they have concerns about the welfare of the child they should refer to the Children's Services Trust.

 The Pupil Tracking Officer (or CME Officer) should ensure through the Education Welfare Officer that reasonable enquiries are made - e.g. home visits, liaison with the Children's Services Trust and/or Housing - and notify the school if it appears that the child has moved out of the area.If no information is forthcoming within 2 days, the Pupil Tracking Officer should alert their manager, who should inform the Children's Services Trust and the Police in writing.